zzgiabaozzbui/human-context/README.md

 ## 🧠 The Story

-You're context engineering.
-You have a `CLAUDE.md`.
-A `memory/` folder.
-A `docs/` directory with 40 files explaining every decision you've made.

-Your AI reads all of it.
-Perfectly.

-Then a teammate joins.
-They open the folder in VS Code.
-Raw markdown.
-No navigation.
-No idea what connects to what.

-Or you come back after two weeks.
-Same problem — except now it's your own docs.

-That's the gap.

----

 Context engineering is splitting into two schools of thought.

 **School A** says: everything should be `.md` — plain text, version-controlled, AI-readable, no fluff.